Bernie Sanders 2016 presidential campaign: Early childhood

 Drawing figures from an OECD report that ranks the U.S. 33rd out of 36 nations in reading literacy, 27th in mathematical literacy, 22nd in science literacy, and 18th overall in secondary education, Sanders said, "In a society with our resources, it is unconscionable to that we do not properly invest in our children from the very first stages of their lives".
-He has introduced legislation to provide child care and early education to all children six weeks old through kindergarten.
-Sanders said "the Foundations for Success Act would provide preschool children with a full range of services, leading to success in school and critical support for hard-pressed families nationwide."
+He has introduced legislation to provide childcare and early education to all children six weeks old through kindergarten.
+Sanders said, "the Foundations for Success Act would provide preschool children with a full range of services, leading to success in school and critical support for hard-pressed families nationwide."

 Student loans

 Sanders was an advocate of making college more affordable.
 He spoke out against the high interest rates on federal student loans, noting that in the next ten years, the federal government will profit by as much as $127 billion from them.
 He also criticized President Obama for signing legislation that temporarily froze student loan interest rates in exchange for allowing the rates to reach historic highs over the next two years.
-Sanders believed tax reform was the solution, and developed a plan to bring matching grants from the federal and state governments to cut tuition at public universities by more than half.
+Sanders believed tax reform was the solution and developed a plan to bring matching grants from the federal and state governments to cut tuition at public universities by more than half.
 He criticized both Republicans and Democrats for failing to institute reforms that will stop predatory lending practices in the student loan market.